 Therefore with the resurgence in all things Scottish and Scottish families redefining and registering themselves as Clans and with their Chiefs being accepted onto the Standing Council of Chiefs, a tartan of our own seemed the next logical and identifiable step along the road to an international Carruthers Clan Society, which was set up in 2017.
 It is fair to say, that any clan is defined, in the eyes of the public by the three ; they are its distinct tartan, its clan arms and badge and its history.
 As a family entity we now have all three from which to progress to clan status if we so chose.

 SRT No. 11700.
-Designer: Wilton, Brian Tartan date: 01/12/2016 Registration date: 25 January 2017 Category: Name Restrictions: Registration notes: A dress version of the George Carruthers (Personal) tartan (STR ref.
+Designer: Wilton, Brian Tartan date: 01/12/2016 Registration date: 25 January 2017 Category: Name Restrictions: Registration notes: A hunting version of the Carruthers tartan (STR ref.
 11699).
 This tartan can be used by others bearing the Carruthers surname.

 Blue Carruthers (Private)